 Reminder: University of Massachusetts Dartmouth may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 University of Massachusetts Dartmouth has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, University of Massachusetts Dartmouth students have several choices to make.
-Scroll down to see a full list of majors offered at University of Massachusetts Dartmouth below.
+Scroll down to the bottom of this page to see a full list of majors offered at University of Massachusetts Dartmouth.

-University of Massachusetts Dartmouth does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 University of Massachusetts Dartmouth does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Does University of Massachusetts Dartmouth have any ROTC programs?